2,458 texts in Legends of the Jews (Ginzberg)

 See, Joseph, sent by his father Jacob, arrives in Shechem.
 Now, Shechem wasn't just any town.
 According to the legends, it was a place already steeped in bad vibes.
 Ginzberg, in hi...

 The story of Joseph, as retold in Ginzberg's Legends of the Jews, opens with just that kind of primal animosity.
-Imagine the scene: Joseph, the favored son, approaches his brothers...
+The scene: Joseph, the favored son, approaches his brothers.
+But in...

-That’s the story of Joseph, and it starts in a pretty dark place.
+Legends of the Jews turns to Simon Threw Joseph Into a Pit Full of Snakes and Scorpions.
 The brothers, consumed by jealousy, were plotting against him.
-Reuben, trying to mitigate the situation, suggested...
+Reuben, trying to mitigate t...

-We all know the story: Joseph, the favored son, flaunts his special coat, stirs up jealousy, and ends up thrown into a pit by his brothers.
-But have you ever stopped to imagine the...
+The familiar story is this: Joseph, the favored son, flaunts his special coat, stirs up jealousy, and ends up thrown into a pit by his brothers.
+But have you ever stopped to imagin...

-According to Ginzberg’s Legends of the Jews, the brothers were so consumed with malice that they decided to finish their meal before carrying out their deadly plan.
-A chilling deta...
+The brothers were so consumed with malice that they decided to finish their meal before carrying out their deadly plan.
+A chilling detail, isn’t it?
+They finished eating, and then,...

-We all know the basics: Joseph, the favored son, with his infamous coat, is tossed into a pit by his jealous brothers.
+The familiar version gives us the basics: Joseph, the favored son, with his infamous coat, is tossed into a pit by his jealous brothers.
 But what happened exactly down there?
-And how did he go from ...
+And h...

 Take the story of Simon, son of Jacob.
-He wasn’t just some guy; he was a force of nature. : the Midianites, hardened warriors, weapons drawn, ready for a fight.
-They were not messi...
+He wasn’t just some guy; he was a force of nature. the Midianites, hardened warriors, weapons drawn, ready for a fight.
+They were not messing...

 The story of Joseph and his brothers is a perfect example, a tale brimming with jealousy, betrayal, and divine intervention.
-Imagine the scene: the brothers, consumed by envy, have...
+The scene: the brothers, consumed by envy, have just ca...

 Sometimes, the answers are hidden in stories… stories that stretch back millennia.
-Take, for example, the story of Joseph, sold into slavery by his own brothers.
-A heartbreaking be...
+Consider the story of Joseph, sold into slavery by his own brothers.
+A heartbreaking betrayal.
+Bu...

 Consider Joseph, sold into slavery in Egypt.
-It’s a story we all know, but have you ever thought about the smell of the story?
-Normally, the Ishmaelite traders, the ones who bought...
+It’s a story The familiar version gives us, but have you ever thought about the smell of the story?
+Normally, the Ishmaelite traders, t...

-The story of Joseph being sold into slavery is one we all know.
+The story of Joseph being sold into slavery is one The familiar version gives us.
 But have you ever stopped to really consider his experience in those first agonizing moments?
-Ginzberg, in his Legen...
+Ginz...

-And it turns out, even Biblical heroes felt it too.
+It turns out, even Biblical heroes felt it too.
 Take Joseph, for example.
 You know, the guy with the coat of many colors?
-His story, as told in the Torah, is already But the Le...
+His story, as told in the Torah, is already But the Legend...

 The weight of grief, the injustice of his situation… it’s almost unbearable.
-The text tells us that Joseph wept so intensely that he became “immovable as a stone” (Legends of the J...
+That Joseph wept so intensely that he became “immovable as a stone” (Legends of the Jews).
+Can you pict...

 The Ishmaelite merchants, thinking they've scored a good deal, are trekking across the desert.
 Everything seems normal enough.
 Then… BAM!
 Suddenly, darkness descends.
 Not just a li...